-Clinical trial of molecular therapy for muscular dystrophy yields significant positive resultsJuly 25th, 2011 in Medical research /
+Clinical trial of molecular therapy for muscular dystrophy yields significant positive resultsJuly 25, 2011 in Medicine & Health / Medical research

 A molecular technique originally developed at the University of North Carolina at Chapel Hill has taken one step closer to becoming a treatment for the devastating genetic disease Duchenne muscular dystrophy.